- What is cervical cancer?

 A risk factor is anything that changes your chance of getting a disease such as cancer.
 Different cancers have different risk factors.
 For example, exposing skin to strong sunlight is a risk factor for skin cancer.
 Smoking is a risk factor for many cancers.
 But having a risk factor, or even several, does not mean that you will get the disease.

 Several risk factors increase your chance of getting cervical cancer.
 Women without any of these risk factors rarely develop cervical cancer.
 Although these factors increase the odds of getting cervical cancer, many women with these risk factors do not develop this disease.
-When a woman develops cervical cancer or pre-cancerous changes of the cervix, it is not possible to say with certainty that a particular risk factor was the cause.
+When a woman develops cervical cancer or pre-cancerous changes of the cervix, it’s not possible to say with certainty that a particular risk factor was the cause.

 In thinking about the following risk factors, it helps to focus on those you can change or avoid (like smoking or human papilloma virus infection), rather than those that you cannot (such as your age and family history).
-It is still important, though, to know about risk factors that cannot be changed, because it's even more important for women who have these factors to get regular Pap tests to detect cervical cancer early.
+It’s still important, though, to know about risk factors that cannot be changed, because it's even more important for women who have these factors to get regular Pap tests to detect cervical cancer early.
 Cervical cancer risk factors include:

 Human papilloma virus infection